-Communication with the nShield and nCipher modules is performed via a server program running on the host machine, using standard inter process communication, using sockets in UNIX operating system, named pipes under Windows NT.
+Communication with the nShield modules is performed via a server program running on the host machine, using standard inter process communication, using sockets in UNIX operating systems, named pipes under Windows.

-In order to use the module the operator must first log on to the host computer and start an nCipher enabled application.
-The application connects to the nCipher server, this connection is given a client ID, a 32-bit arbitrary number.
+In order to use the module the operator must first log on to the host computer and start an nShield enabled application.
+The application connects to the hardserver, this connection is given a client ID, a 32-bit arbitrary number.